 Distinguishing yourself from the crowd in B2B

 To really stand out, CX companies have to be targeted in their approach to engaging B2B clients, while offering unique value.
 One interesting way to do that is with ABM (Account Based Marketing).
-Sangram Vajre met with us to talk about just that on our upcoming Voices of CX Podcast episode (which comes out 11/12).
-It's a powerful strategy, but it's not the only way to keep the focus on your customers.
+Sangram Vajre met with us to talk about just that on our upcoming Voices of CX Podcast episode.
+It’s a powerful strategy, but it’s not the only way to keep the focus on your customers.

 Here are some great ways to rise above the crowd: